What to do when leaving school or college

 There are lots of options for work, training or further study when you leave school.
 You might not know what career you want.
 You might feel more confident about getting a job than doing exams or academic study.
 Or you might want to learn more about a subject you’ve studied at school.

 You might feel pressure from school or parents to make a certain choice.
-But it’s up to you to decide what you want to do.
-Take your time and research the options before you make a decision.
+But it’s up to you what you want to do.
+Take your time and research the options before you decide.

 Your school or college should have a careers adviser.
 They can help you: